sablier-labs/EIPs/EIPS/eip-draft_mna.md

 ### Elimination of Two-Step "Approve" and "Transfer"

 By embedding token balances into the VM state, the cumbersome process of approving tokens before transferring them is eliminated.
-Token transfers can be seamlessly included within smart contract calls, simplifying transaction flows and reducing the number of steps users must take.
+Token transfers can be seamlessly included into smart contract calls, simplifying transaction flows and reducing the number of steps users must take.
 This streamlined process not only enhances the user experience but also reduces gas costs associated with multiple contract calls, making interactions more efficient and cost-effective.